-This reel shows how I edit footage together to make a scene and tell a story.
-It also highlights some of my visual effects (vfx) skills.
+This reel shows how I edit footage together to tell a story.
+It also highlights some of my vfx/motion graphics skills.

 I’ve edited for Roush Fenway Racing/John Deere and Oscar Mayer.

 The resulting videos amassed 11,000-220,000 views.